-The building for the University was one of the first neoclassical structures built in Athens after the city became the capital of Greece in 1834.
+The building for the National and Kapodistrian University of Athens was one of the first neoclassical structures built in Athens after the city became the capital of Greece in 1834.
 It is the oldest of a group of three neoclassical buildings that are collectively known as the trilogy of neoclassical Athens.

 One of the main avenues laid out during the reign of Otto I is the Panepistimiou, officially known as the Eleftheriou Venizelou.
 During the nineteenth century, stately buildings were erected here to house cultural, economic and administrative institutions.
 The most interesting are a group of three neoclassical buildings that are known as the ‘Athenian trilogy’: the Academy, the University and the National Library.